ESA title

 Objectives of the service

-The collaborative solution from Krucial, SAS and Deep planet aims to address critical water quality and quantity stress in global catchments.
+The collaborative solution from Krucial, SAS and Deep planet aimed to address critical water quality and quantity stress in global catchments.
 Users face challenges such as agricultural runoff, urban development, and climate change impacts leading to variable water availability and quality.
 Our solution leverages advanced IoT sensors, satellite imagery, and data analytics to provide real-time monitoring of water stress indicators.
-The project seeks to enhance water management practices, supporting sustainable use and regulatory compliance.
+The project sought to enhance water management practices, supporting sustainable use and regulatory compliance.
 By integrating in-situ and remote sensing data, we offer a scalable and adaptive tool for proactive water resource management, benefiting communities, governments, and industries.

 Users and their needs

-The project targets government agencies, researchers, NGOs, agricultural businesses, and aquaculture operators in the UK and potentially other regions.
+The project targeted government agencies, researchers, NGOs, agricultural businesses, and aquaculture operators in the UK and potentially other regions.
 The user communities face challenges such as water pollution from agricultural runoff, variable water availability, and compliance with regulatory requirements.

 Our solution addresses these needs through: